-Value-added tax, or VAT, is imposed to replace the business tax, which could result in unfavourable tax consequences to us.
+Value-added tax, or VAT, is imposed to replace the business tax, which could result in unfavorable tax consequences to us.

 The Ministry of Finance and the SAT promulgated the Circular on the Inclusion of the Railway Transportation Industry and Postal Service Industry in the Pilot Collection of Value-added Tax to Replace Business Tax, or Circular 106.
 Pursuant to Circular 106, starting from January 1, 2014, a VAT rate of 6% applies to revenue derived from the provision of express delivery services, and a VAT rate of 11% applies to revenue derived from provision of transportation services, which is higher than the previously applicable 5% and 3% business tax rate.
 In 2016, the Ministry of Finance and the SAT promulgated the Circular on Comprehensively Promoting the Pilot Program of the Collection of Value-added Tax to Replace Business Tax, or Circular 36.
 Circular 36 took effect as of May 1, 2016 and superseded Circular 106 on the same date.
-Circular 36 expanded the application of VAT in replacement business tax to enterprises engaging in the building industry, the real estate industry, the financial industry and the life service industry on a nationwide basis.
+Circular 36 expanded the application of VAT to replace business tax to enterprises engaging in the building industry, the real estate industry, the financial industry and the life service industry on a nationwide basis.
 According to Circular 36, the VAT rates applicable to revenue derived from the provision of express delivery services and revenue derived from provision of transportation services remain the same (6% and 11% respectively) as those under Circular 106.
+Under Circular 32, which came into effect on May 1, 2018, the tax rate reduced from 17% to 16% and from 11% to 10%.
 Although a taxpayer is allowed to offset the qualified input VAT paid on taxable purchases against the output VAT chargeable on the revenue from services provided, our effective tax rate could be higher.
 The replacement of the business tax with a VAT on our services could result in unfavorable tax consequences to us.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation-Regulations Relating to Tax-PRC Value-Added Tax."